Charts Were Helpful When S&P 500 Was Struggling On April 3

 A quote from the book Market Wizards provides some additional insight:

 “Investors tend to confuse short-term volatility with long-term risk.
 The longer the time period, the lower the risk of holding equities.
 People focus too much on the short term, week-to-week and month-to-month price changes, and don’t pay enough attention to the long-term potential.”

 The 2017 moving averages below help us stay focused on the long-term potential.

 Is it possible the trends flip over in a bearish manner?
 Yes, it is very possible.
 However, the evidence we had in hand on April 3 and the evidence we have in hand today (see charts above) do not support an imminent trend reversal.
 If the evidence shifts, bearish odds will begin to increase.
-That may happen, but it has not happened yet.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+That may happen, but it has not happened yet.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.